MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 Now, a call of `dotnet run` from the command line leads to `MeasureSuperposition` being run, and the returned value is then printed directly to the terminal.
 So, you will see either `One` or `Zero` printed.

-Note that it doesn't matter if you have more operations defined below it, only `MeasureSuperposition` will be run.
+Note that it doesn't matter if you have more callables defined below it, only `MeasureSuperposition` will be run.
-Additionally, it's no problem if your operation includes [documentation comments](xref:microsoft.quantum.guide.filestructure#documentation-comments) before the operation declaration, the `@EntryPoint()` attribute can be simply placed above them.
+Additionally, it's no problem if your callable includes [documentation comments](xref:microsoft.quantum.guide.filestructure#documentation-comments) before its declaration, the `@EntryPoint()` attribute can be simply placed above them.

-### Operation arguments
+### Callable arguments

 So far, we've only considered an operation that takes no inputs.
 Suppose we wanted to perform a similar operation, but on multiple qubits---the number of which is provided as an argument.